-July 22, 2019 Chilliwack, BC (ISN) – Some of Canada’s U18 Junior Football elite, including twelve players from Vancouver Island, descended on the Fraser Valley last week, culminating in what was largely an east (black) vs west (red) tilt on Saturday afternoon at Exhibition Stadium in Chilliwack, BC, where Team Black would come from behind late, in the narrowest of margins, to take the 2019 All Canada Bowl Championship with a 8-7 victory.
+July 22, 2019 Chilliwack, BC (ISN) – Some of Canada’s U18 Junior Football elite, including thirteen players from Vancouver Island, descended on the Fraser Valley last week, culminating in what was largely an east (black) vs west (red) tilt on Saturday afternoon at Exhibition Stadium in Chilliwack, BC, where Team Black would come from behind late, in the narrowest of margins, to take the 2019 All Canada Bowl Championship with a 8-7 victory.

 The All Canada Bowl brings together elite players from across Canada looking to be id’d in a “next level” game that attracts CJFL and university recruiters looking for talent.